US B1 B2 Visa Interview Questions & Answers

 The officer is checking to see if you're prepared for unforeseen circumstances, such as medical emergencies or financial difficulties.

 How to answer: Talk about any travel insurance you have, access to sufficient funds, or other plans for managing emergencies.
-In such cases, you can also demonstrate proof of passive income that will help ensure that you are well-covered even for unforeseen expenses during your trip.
+In such cases, you can also provide proof of passive income, which will help ensure that you are well-covered for unforeseen expenses during your trip.

 18. Do you have any criminal record or pending cases?